ozhak/finally/README.md

 * use settings from other things (i.e. `.dircolors`, maybe copy a few settings from `.zshrc` or something; but always allow settings to be overridden by finally's config file)
 * play well with tiling window managers (and everything else, ideally)
 * fast & responsive
-* waste as little screen space as possible.
+* waste as little screen space as possible
 * sensible defaults
 * display a lot of (useful) information